 Price of the Bike

-Whether you are buying from a dealer or a private party, the amount you actually paid is the starting point.
+Whether you are buying from a dealer or a private party, the amount you actually pay is the starting point.

 Interest on Your Loan